- The growth plates are much softer than other regions of the bones, therefore are more prone to injury

-The wrist or carpus is prone to developing an injury of the growth plate of the ulna because it is “V” or cone-shaped
+- The wrist or carpus is prone to developing an injury of the distal growth plate of the ulna, because it is “V” or cone-shaped

-Growth plates, which are responsible for longitudinal bone growth are located near the ends of the bones and are found in animals less one year of age.
+Growth plates, which are responsible for longitudinal bone growth are located near the ends of the bones and are found in animals less one year of age (see blue lines on bones in illustration right).
 The majority of a dog’s growth occurs during four to eight months of age.
 Usually by one year of age, when the pet is mature, the growth plates are closed and are not visible on x-rays.
 The growth plates are much softer than other regions of the bones, therefore are more prone to injury.

 Since most of the longitudinal growth of bones occurs up to eight months of age, growth plate injuries that occur after this time are not as devastating.
 A growth plate is the weakest link in the bone construct, therefore is more susceptible to injury.
 A Salter-Harris classification of growth plate fracture has been described in humans and may to relate to prognosis in dogs and cats.
 A type 5 injury results in a crushing injury the growth plate resulting in damage to the cells responsible for growth of the bone.
-The result is a scar at the level of the growth plate and no additional growth of the bone occurs.
-If the growth plate injury occurs in one of two paired bones (one bone grows and the other does not) the final outcome is usually devastating (see photo right of a Collie with twisted right forelimb due to premature closure of the ulnar growth plate).
+The result is a scar at the level of the growth plate and no additional growth of the bone occurs from this site.
+If the growth plate injury occurs in one of two paired bones (one bone grows and the other does not) the final outcome is usually devastating.

 Mechanism of limb twisting